Felangelena/rsschool-cv/cv.md

 ***

 Can describe myself as ‘forever student’.
 I love to learn new things and share my knowledge.
-I have background in printing and publishing, but I decided change my job and evolve in another field.
-Few last years I dedicated development in computer science.
+I have background in printing and publishing, legality of work, but I want to evolve in Frontend.
-I'm taking part at creating startup projects and help at applications maintenance.

 ***

 ## Experience
 **Web developer**<br>
-*09/2020 - nowadays / Lodz*
+*09/2020 - 07/2021 / Lodz*
 - Created responsive websites based on HTML5, CSS3, JQuery and JavaScript
 - Prepared layouts for creating selfmade WordPress Themes